-Abatement includes removal of lead-based paint and dust, enclosure or encapsulation of lead-based paint, the replacement of lead-painted surfaces or fixtures and the removal or covering of lead contaminated soil.
+Abatement includes removal of lead-based paint, dust, and soil hazards, enclosure or encapsulation of lead-based paint, the replacement of lead-painted surfaces or fixtures and the removal or covering of lead contaminated soil.
 Preparation, cleanup, disposal, and post-abatement clearance testing are also considered to be abatement.

 Abatement does not include renovation, remodeling, landscaping or other activities, when these activities are not designed to permanently eliminate lead-based paint hazards.
 These activities fall under the Renovation, Repair and Painting rule.
 The EPA's Lead Abatement Professionals page addresses more in depth the activities that fall under the definition of abatement.

 If you are a company or individual seeking certification as a lead-safe renovator, please visit the Renovation, Repair, and Painting Rule page.

 Regulations on lead-based paint activities (paint inspection, risk assessment, project design and abatement/lead-paint hazard removal) protect the public from hazards of improperly conducted lead-based paint activities.